zanminkian/powerful-jest/packages/powerful-jest/README.md

 # @zanminkian/powerful-jest

-Developing!
+Developing.
 Do not use it.